-- 1. Choose $\alpha \xleftarrow{\mathbb{R}} \mathsf{SpendAuthSig}^{\mathsf{Sapling}}.\mathsf{GenRandom}()$. - 2.
-Let $rsk = SpendAuthSig^{Sapling}$.RandomizePrivate(α , ask). - 3.
-Let $rk = SpendAuthSig^{Sapling}$.DerivePublic(rsk). - 4.
-Generate a proof π of the Spend statement (§4.15.2 'Spend Statement (Sapling)' on p.
-45), with α in the auxiliary input and rk in the primary input. - 5.
-Let spendAuthSig = SpendAuthSig^{Sapling}.Sign{rsk}(SigHash).
+- 1. Choose $\alpha \xleftarrow{\mathbb{R}} \mathsf{SpendAuthSig.GenRandom}()$. - 2.
+Let $rsk = SpendAuthSig.RandomizePrivate(\alpha, ask)$. - 3.
+Let rk = SpendAuthSig.DerivePublic(rsk). - 4.
+Generate a proof π of the Spend statement (§ 4.17.2 'Spend Statement (Sapling)' on p.
+55) or Action statement (§ 4.17.4 'Action Statement (Orchard)' on p.
+57), with α in the auxiliary input and rk in the primary input. - 5.
+Let spendAuthSig = SpendAuthSig.Sign{rsk}(SigHash).

-The resulting spendAuthSig and π are included in the Spend description.
+The resulting spendAuthSig and π are included in the Spend description, or in the vSpendAuthSigsSapling or vSpendAuthSigsOrchard field of a version 5 transaction.

 Note: If the spender is computationally or memory-limited, step 4 (and only step 4) MAY be delegated to a different party that is capable of performing the zk-SNARK proof.
 In this case privacy will be lost to that party since it needs ak and the proof authorizing key nsk; this allows also deriving the nk component of the full viewing key.
+(In Orchard, that party needs the nk directly to make the zk-SNARK proof.)
 Together ak and nk are sufficient to recognize spent notes and to recognize and decrypt incoming notes.
 However, the other party will not obtain spending authority for other transactions, since it is not able to create a spend authorization signature by itself.

-4.14 Note Commitments and Nullifiers
+4.16 Note Commitments and Nullifiers